What you will take away from this lesson

 - 304Creating collectionsBundle a dashboard, a summary, and the underlying data into one navigable briefing.
 Build it during the session via the agent, or by hand on the portal's Collections page.

-- 305Editing what you already haveUpdate an asset in place so shared links keep working and history stays on one record.
+- 305Editing what you already haveName the part you want changed and the agent edits that piece in place.
+Ask what is in a report, compare two versions, and keep shared links working.
 Metadata edits do not bump the version; content edits do; revert is append-only.

 - 306How an asset was builtThe audit trail Plexara records at the MCP boundary: which tool calls the agent invoked, with what parameters, in the producing session.
 Captured at save time, readable by you or the agent.